nrs-org/novelslop/content/vol_01/chap_18.typ

 #import "../../lib.typ": chapter

-// project escape reference lmfao
 #chapter(18, "And thus, the two met for the first time")[
   "You see, the only complaint I have is that we barely sing anything."

   "Well, there are just too many people, after all."

+  Recently, there were a couple of karaoke shops designed for smaller groups, which could be up to five people at most.
+Solo karaoke was also a thing, too, though a busy girl like Uta had never had such experience.
+It seemed like the "big-group karaoke session" model was slowly losing its popularity to those newer models.

   Uta pressed the button on the drink dispenser.
-She noticed that the girls on her side had finished their drinks, but they were too invested in watching karaoke performances to care about refilling any of that.
-Hence, Uta decided to be a goddess, gathering everyone's cups to refill their drinks.
-It was getting quite suffocating in the karaoke room, so it's nice to get some fresh breaths, anyway.
+Back in the karaoke room, she noticed that the girls on her side had finished their drinks, but they were too invested in watching karaoke performances to care about refilling any of that.
+  She even caught glimpses of some girls picking up their cup just to put them down in disappointment.

+  Hence, Uta decided to be a
+  "goddess", gathering everyone's cups to refill their drinks.
+It was getting quite suffocating in the karaoke room, so consider that a secondary reason, too.

-  Since not many people were there, Uta could monologue her inner conversations without being labelled a weirdo.
+  Since not many people were at the dispenser place, Uta could monologue her inner conversations without being labelled a weirdo.

   "Hmm- maybe I should go to a smaller karaoke shop with Mona and Mikoto...
 That